We drink, smoke, and eat too much because it’s easier than disciplining ourselves to say no. ~ William Glasser

-For those of us in recovery, whether it be drugs, alcohol or being addicted to the addict, a replacement for the addiction is needed.
-So much time and energy has been put into the addiction, that it is essential that the void be filled.
+For those of us in recovery, whether it be drugs, alcohol or being addicted to the addict, it is important to have a replacement for the addiction.
+So much time and energy is put into the addiction, that it is essential that the void be filled.
 Former addicts often mention that they are now runners, and it has helped change their life.

 I recently read “Positive Addiction,” by William Glasser, This is not a new book.
 It was written in 1976.
-Although some of the ideas about addiction have changed, the essential idea from this book, that a negative addiction needs to be replace by a positive addiction for long term recovery is an idea that is still very relevant.
+Although some of the ideas about addiction have changed, the idea that a negative addiction can be replace by a positive addiction for long-term recovery is still very relevant.

 A positive addiction can be anything according to Dr. Glasser, as long as it fills the following criteria: